sammyd/sammyd.github.com/_posts/2016-12-18-bringing-dead-projects-back-to-life-with-docker.md

 Of course it didn’t work.
 When I last installed this specific gemset, Xcode still included a GCC buildchain.
 It was replaced with LLVM in 2013, which caused the native extensions for one of the gems not to compile.

 > Imagine an interlude here where I attempt installing just the gems I think I need, manually chasing the dependency chain.
-And then spend a while reading through old stack overflow answers trying to find answers to problems that don’t say "update to this version".
+And then I spend a while reading through old stack overflow answers trying to find answers to problems that don’t say "update to this version".
+I’m not going to write about it—you’ve all done it.
+You know how dull it is.

 I should point out at this stage that I didn’t really want to get into updating this project.
 Everything needed updating to much more recent versions, and I estimate it was at least a couple of days’ work.
 That is definitely not what the client wanted.